1ch1m0n/1ch1m0n.github.io/_posts/2024-10-18-htb-sea-walkthrough.md

 ![Root1](/assets/images/htb-sea-2024/root1.png)

-However just normally browing it like **http://10.10.11.28:8080/** won't show anything.
+However just normally browsing it like **http://10.10.11.28:8080/** won't show anything.
 Therefore we need to port forward this so we can access in on our local machine.
 > **ssh -L 6969:localhost:8080 amay@10.10.11.28**

 This will port forward the server's port 8080 to our local port 6969.
 Now if we open **http://localhost:6969** we will see some kind of System Monitor page.